elenavanengelenmaslova/elenavanengelenmaslova.github.io/training.markdown

 ---

-I provide Kotlin training sessions designed to help teams enhance their skills, boost productivity, and build confidence in using Kotlin effectively.
-My courses cover everything from Kotlin foundations to advanced serverless topics, and can be tailored to your team's needs.
+# Kotlin Training for Teams

+Upskill your team with **practical, hands-on Kotlin training** that boosts productivity and builds real-world confidence.
+From Kotlin foundations to advanced serverless topics on AWS and Azure, I design sessions that fit your team’s context and needs.

+**Looking to bring Kotlin expertise into your team?
+[Get in touch](mailto:elenavanengelen@vintik.nl)**

 ---

 ## Available Courses

+### Foundations
 - [Intensive Kotlin Basics Training](/training/kotlin-basics/)
 - [Bite-Size Kotlin Sessions](/training/bite-size-kotlin/)
 - [Kotlin Crash Course](/training/kotlin-crash-course/)

+### Cloud & Serverless
 - [Kotlin on AWS Lambda](/training/kotlin-aws-lambda/)
 - [Kotlin on Azure Functions](/training/kotlin-azure-functions/)